wp-plugins/wp-editor/readme.txt

 == Changelog ==

+= 1.1.0.3 =
+* Added Ambiance, Blackboard, Lesser Dark, Vibrant Ink and XQ-Dark themes
+* Fixed text selection in all editors
+* Fixed post editor highlighter not loading when visual editor is disabled

 = 1.1.0.2 =
 * Added ability to customize tab characters and size for all editors
 * Added ability to set custom editor heights for all editors